The $\{1,s\}$-weighted Davenport constant in $C_n^k$: Introduction

+holds true, considering the zero-sum free sequence formed by the concatenation of $n_i - 1$ copies of a generator of $C_{n_i}$ for each $1 \le i \le k$.
+Olson proved that the equality holds true for abelian $p$-groups \cite{Ols1} and for $k \le 2$ \cite{Ols2}.

 Many variations and generalizations of zero-sum problems have been considered along the years.
-Indeed, the small and large Davenport constant and the Erd\H{o}s-Ginzburg-Ziv Theorem are among the most important.
 In this paper we consider the weighted problem: Let $A \subset \Z$ be a {\em set of weights}.
-In order to avoid trivial cases, we assume that $A$ is non-empty and does not contain $0$.
-The {\em $A$-weighted Davenport constant} of an abelian group $G$, $D_A(G)$, is the smallest positive integer $D$ such that for all sequences $x_1, \dots, x_D$ in $G$ there exist indices $j_1, \dots, j_t \in \N$ with $1 \le j_1 < \dots < j_t \le D$ and $\varepsilon_1, \dots, \varepsilon_t \in A$ such that
+In order to avoid trivial cases, we assume that $A \neq \varnothing$ and $A$ does not contain any multiple of $\exp(G)$, the exponent of $G$.
+Let